ContainerSolutions/learning-mesos-with-minimesos-workshop/README.md

   * create `docker-machine create -d virtualbox --virtualbox-memory 8192 --virtualbox-cpu-count 1 minimesos`
   * prepare environment `eval $(docker-machine env minimesos)`
   * adjust routing table `sudo route delete 172.17.0.0/16; sudo route -n add 172.17.0.0/16 $(docker-machine ip ${DOCKER_MACHINE_NAME})`

+#### minimesos known issues

+* When creating a volume it might not be visible on the host because they are created on a directory structure that is not mapped from Docker Machine to the host
+* All Mesos containers: Master, Agent and Marathon have their own network stack which causes some subtle issues because containers will use a different network stack than the host.
+See https://github.com/ContainerSolutions/minimesos/issues/401
+* `minimesos` does not run on Fedora because it comes with docker from RedHat, which has slightly different API.
+See https://github.com/ContainerSolutions/minimesos/issues/290

 ### Installation